DmitrySoshnikov/hdl-js/README.md

 3. Make sure `npm test` still passes (add new tests if needed)
 4. Submit a PR

-For development from the github repository, run `build` command to generate the parser module:
+For development from the github repository, run build command to generate the parser module, and transpile JS code:

 ```
 git clone https://github.com/<your-github-account>/hdl-js.git